nikolaioak/directory-listing/README.md

     ```
    - Replace /usr/bin/python3 with the path to your Python interpreter and /path/to/your/script/directory-listing.py with the actual path to your Python script.
    - Save and exit the text editor.
 8. The script will now run automatically every day at midnight and generate an HTML listing of the specified directory.
-Feel free to change the timing of the script, refer to
+Feel free to change the timing of the script to your liking.

 ## Requirements